David McCormick, Ph.D.

 Research & Accomplishments

 My research program is focused on the preclinical development of drugs, natural products, and hormonal manipulations for the prevention and therapy of cancer.
 Studies are conducted in animal models for cancer of the breast, prostate, lung, oral cavity, skin, urinary bladder, and hematopoietic system, as well as in preclinical models for drug safety assessment.
-Research in areas other than cancer prevention and therapy includes studies to evaluate the possible health effects of non-ionizing radiation (radiofrequency [cell phone] and 60 Hz [power frequency] magnetic fields), preclinical safety assessments of novel therapeutics, and studies in the general area of environmental toxicology.
+Research in areas other than cancer prevention and therapy includes: preclinical development of a novel class of agents to treat sleep disordered breathing (sleep apnea); identification of possible health effects of non-ionizing radiation (radiofrequency [cell phone] and 60 Hz [power frequency] magnetic fields); preclinical safety assessments of novel therapeutics; and studies in the general area of environmental toxicology.

 - United States Public Health Service Predoctoral Fellowship in Environmental Health Sciences, New York University, 1974 to 1976

 - United States Department of Health and Human Services, National Cancer Institute, New Investigator Research Award, 1982 to 1985

 - IIT Research Institute Presidential Award for Science and Technology, 2000

 - American College of Toxicology President’s Award, for “Best Paper Published in the International Journal of Toxicology” (shared with co-author, Dr. Robert Kavet), 2004